edge-ml/edge-ml/README.md

 - backend
 - frontend

+You can now easily debug the different components.
+Changes can be comitted in each sub-repository and pushed from there directly.

 # Acknowledgements
 This project was partially supported by the German Federal Ministry of Education and Research (BMBF) as part of the project AURA, grant 16SV8296.